‘Mom’ legislators see their numbers, influence grow but barriers to elected office remain

 Increased representation of moms in office doesn’t mean the behind-the-scenes burdens have lessened, said Jennifer Lawless, the Leone Reaves and George W. Spicer Professor of Politics at the University of Virginia and chair of its politics department.

 A room on the first floor of the Rhode Island State House offers privacy and comfort for breastfeeding mothers.
-The room was set aside in 2015 during then-Gov. Gina Raimondo’s administration.
-(Will Steinfeld/Rhode Island Current).
+Formerly used as a copy room, the room was set aside in 2015 during then-Gov. Gina Raimondo’s administration.
+(Will Steinfeld/Rhode Island Current)

 Lawless highlighted U.S. Rep. Grace Meng, a New York Democrat, as an example.
 Meng has talked about the continued stress of finding child care in New York while she sits through marathon sessions on Capitol Hill.